Slobberhannes: Background

 The origin of Slobberhannes is unclear.
 According to Parlett, the game originated in Germany, its name means "Slippery Jack", it is the German equivalent of Polignac and may have been the latter's predecessor.
 However, the game is not attested in any German sources before the 21st century and, despite its name, appears to be of American provenance.

 Geiser also claims that Slobberhannes is a German game and that it is known in Austria as Schinderhansen or Eichelobern, after the nickname of an infamous German outlaw, Johannes Bückler, who orchestrated one of the most famous crime sprees in history, before being executed in 1803.
 Schinderhansen is played in Salzburg, Tyrol and Upper Austria and the name of the variant, Eichelobern, suggests that it is traditionally played with German-suited cards.

 Along with Snip, Snap, Snorum, Slobberhannes was played by early American settlers and, since, all literary references to it appear in English-language card game books dating back to at least 1880, it may have been originally introduced to the US by German immigrants playing Schinderhannes, a variant of Grasobern, which is an Austro-Bavarian game with much older roots.
+This is reinforced by an 1897 German-English dictionary which describes Slobberhannes as an American word for a card game for four players in which one sought "to avoid taking the first and last tricks."
 Over time the game became played with French playing cards which were locally produced and more easily obtainable.

 Rules

 Aim

-The game may be played by 3-6 players, but is best suited to 4 players.
+The game may be played by 3–6 players, but is best suited to 4 players.
 The aim is to avoid winning the first or last tricks and to avoid capturing the Queen of Clubs.